 Folks who do a lot of cooking at home frequently run into recipes that use shallots instead of onions.
 Because they’re so expensive, shallots are sometimes seen as the rich man’s onion.
 But that’s an unfair comparison.
-While shallots are in the onion family and resemble their cousins — though when you start to separate them, they look more like garlic cloves — shallots are distinctly different.
+While shallots are in the onion family and resemble their cousins — though when you start to separate them, they look more like garlic cloves — shallots are distinctly different than onions.
 If you’re one of those people who find onions sharp tasting and too strongly flavored, consider growing shallots for their milder, almost nutty -flavor.
 Most shallots have a different, almost sour tang than a pungent onion and most will cook up a little sweeter than onions.
 They’re perfect for creaming, combining with white wine or using sparingly in Asian stir fries.

 As most shallot types prefer the same conditions and require much the same growing season, it’s best to choose them according to your taste.
 Dutch yellow shallots have a bit more bite than the milder French red shallot, which are perfect raw in salads when chopped finely and used sparingly.
 If you’re starting from seed, plant them indoors very early, say in January or even December.
 They don’t need especially warm temperatures to germinate and once they do will grow slowly.
 Set them out when they have three or more “leaves.”
 With good timing you can have them in the garden a month or so before last frost.
 Plant shallowly — the top of the bulb should be just under the soil — and with up to a foot between plants (though five inches should do).
 Mulch well to protect from frost and to smother weeds.
 Shallots, like onions hate competition.
 That’s why they should be well-spaced when set in the garden.